sfu-discourse-lab/GenderGapTracker/README.md

 * `scraper`: Modules for scraping English and French news articles from various Canadian news organizations' websites and RSS feeds.
 * `nlp`: NLP modules for performing quote extraction and entity gender annotation on both English and French news articles.
+* `api`: FastAPI code base exposing endpoints that serve our daily statistics to public-facing dashboards: [Gender Gap Tracker](https://gendergaptracker.informedopinions.org) and [Radar de Parité](https://radardeparite.femmesexpertes.ca)
+* `research_dashboard`: [A multi-page, extensible dashboard](https://gendergaptracker.research.sfu.ca/) built in Plotly Dash that allows us to explore the GGT data in more detail.
-* `statistics`: Example scripts for running batch queries on our MongoDB database to retrieve source/gender statistics.
+* `statistics`: Scripts for running batch queries on our MongoDB database to retrieve source/gender statistics.
-* `dashboard_for_research`: [Research dashboard and apps](https://gendergaptracker.research.sfu.ca/) that allow us to explore the GGT data in more detail.

 ## Data